 Akbota has eight slots for packages of different sizes.
 The slot with your mail opens once you enter a code sent to your phone.

 The robot is made of metal, which protects it and all the mail inside from vandals.
 It uses 4 engines to travel, powered by a battery.
 It navigates autonomously using AI.

 A robot by the name of Teqany is working at the Ministry of Education in Saudi Arabia as a manager of the building.
 It serves visitors, conducts surveys on current MoE resolutions, informs about internal events and meetings at the ministry, and transfers information to different departments and representatives.
 It is employed at an education and technology company that partners with the Ministry.

 Tour guide robot

-Both robots have ultrasonic sensors, pressure sensors, gyroscope and GPS system.
+Both robots have ultrasonic sensors, pressure sensors, gyroscope,s and GPS systems.
 They can work for up to 6 hours from one battery charge.

-A Helper robot is operating at a public office in Russia.
-Citizens use it to prepare necessary documents, fill out forms, ask questions or queue for a consultation with other managers.
-Because of Helper, managers and consultants are much less occupied with more menial tasks.
+A helper robot is operating at a public office.
+Citizens use it to prepare necessary documents, fill out forms, ask questions, or queue for a consultation with other managers.
+Because of helper, managers and consultants are much less occupied with more menial tasks.

-Robots help people at the National Bank of Oman in consulting clients, answering questions and filling out the documents.
+Robots help people at the National Bank of Oman in consulting clients, answering questions, and filling out documents.
 They communicate in several languages ― one of the key factors in choosing the robots according to the bank.
-Robots can consult people on their investments, credit rates and other things associated with banks.
-Usually most people consultants get tired after repeating the same information during the day, while the robot is always polite, always gives the most detailed answer and helps people with their banking chores.
+Robots can consult people on their investments, credit rates, and other things associated with banks.
+Usually, most people consultants get tired after repeating the same information during the day, while the robot is always polite, always gives the most detailed answer, and helps people with their banking chores.